Skyscraper (song)

-"Skyscraper" is a song recorded by American singer Demi Lovato for her third studio album Unbroken (2011).
-It was released on July 12, 2011 by Hollywood Records, as the lead single from the album.
-The song was written by Toby Gad, Lindy Robbins and by the Estonian singer Kerli and produced by Gad.
-American singer Jordin Sparks sang background vocals on the track.
-It was inspired by a picture of the apocalypse, in which the world was in ruins and among collapsed buildings, one skyscraper was still standing.
-When the song was recorded, Lovato was very emotional which triggered outbursts and caused her to start crying.
-On November 1, 2010, Lovato entered a treatment facility to deal with her personal struggles.
-Lovato was later diagnosed with bipolar disorder.
+"Skyscraper" is a song recorded by American singer Demi Lovato for her third studio album, Unbroken (2011).
+The song was released by Hollywood Records on July 12, 2011, as the album's lead single.
+Toby Gad, Lindy Robbins, and Kerli wrote it, while the former handled its production.
+American singer Jordin Sparks provided background vocals for the track.
+It was inspired by a picture of the apocalypse, in which the world was in ruins and, among collapsed buildings, one skyscraper was standing.

-After completing treatment on January 28, 2011, Lovato re-recorded the song, but kept the original recording as Lovato felt it was "symbolic" to her.
-This ballad speaks of staying strong and believing in oneself.
-These two ideals strongly represent the journey Lovato went through the previous year, which speaks through Lovato's breathy and quivering vocals throughout the song.
-The song opens with a lonely piano and as soon accompanied by heavy percussion.
-A Spanish version of the song, alternatively titled "Rascacielo" was released on August 16.
+When "Skyscraper" was recorded, Lovato was emotional which triggered outbursts and caused her to start crying.
+On November 1, 2010, she entered a treatment facility to deal with her personal struggles, and was later diagnosed with bipolar disorder.
+After completing treatment on January 28, 2011, Lovato re-recorded the song, but kept the original as she felt it was symbolic.
+Musically, it is a pop ballad with lyrics about staying strong and believing in oneself.
+A Spanish version of the song, alternatively titled "Rascacielo", was released on August 16, 2011.
+In 2023, Lovato re-recorded "Skyscraper" and included it on her first remix album, Revamped.

-"Skyscraper" debuted at number ten on the Billboard Hot 100, spending a total of 15 weeks on the chart.
-The song became Lovato's highest-charting single since "This Is Me" which peaked at number nine in July 2008.
-"Skyscraper" sold 176,000 paid digital downloads in the first week of release in the United States, setting a sales record for Lovato.
-Internationally, the song reached the top 20 in Canada, New Zealand, Denmark, the Republic of Ireland, and the United Kingdom.
-The song has sold over 1.6 million digital downloads in The United States and has been certified platinum by the RIAA.
+Mark Pellington directed the music video for "Skyscraper", which premiered on July 13, 2011; it features Lovato wearing a white dress on a desert road.
+The song was included on the set lists of her concert tours starting with A Special Night with Demi Lovato (2011–2013).
+Commercially, it debuted and peaked at number ten on the Billboard Hot 100.
+"Skyscraper" sold 176,000 digital downloads in the first week of release in the United States, setting a sales record for Lovato.
+Internationally, the song reached the top 10 in the United Kingdom and New Zealand as well as the top 20 in Canada, Denmark, and Ireland.
+It has sold over 1.6 million digital downloads in The United States and has been certified triple platinum by the Recording Industry Association of America (RIAA).